elliotdebruyn0118/Squad-Whitelister/README.md

 > Checks match start time

-> Fixed broken player count checks
+> Fixed broken player count checks (I know I did this but it was so long ago I forgot what was wrong)

 > Allow second server integration